 Typescript add and subtract days, months, years to Date | extension examples

-This tutorial explains how to add a day, month, and year to the current date in Typescript with examples
+This tutorial elucidates how to add days, months, and years to the current date in TypeScript, accompanied by examples.

-Create a function that takes the date and number of days and adds the days to the date object and returns the Date object.
+To create a function that takes a date and a number of days, and then adds those days to the date object, returning the updated Date object, follow this approach.

 function addDays(date: Date, days: number): Date {